MdialloC19/randomIdeasAPI/README.md

 - **DELETE /ideas/:id:** Delete an idea by ID.

 ## Testing
-The application includes tests covering various functionalities:
+The application includes tests covering various functionalities, with the test framework of js, **JEST**:
 - **GET:** Tests to retrieve random ideas and specific ideas by ID.
 - **POST:** Tests to create new random ideas.
 - **PUT:** Tests to update existing ideas.
 - **DELETE:** Tests to delete existing ideas.

 Feel free to contribute, report issues, or suggest enhancements by opening a pull request or creating an issue.